Whitley, North Yorkshire

-Whitley is a village in the Selby district of North Yorkshire, England, close to the Aire and Calder Navigation and the M62 motorway.
+Whitley is a village in North Yorkshire, England, close to the Aire and Calder Navigation and the M62 motorway.
 The population of the village at the 2001 census was recorded as being 574, which had risen to 1,021 by the time of the 2011 census.
 In 2015, North Yorkshire County Council estimated the population to have risen again to 1,110.
 It was historically part of the West Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.